Skip to Content

 Accessible contrast of text example

 Users know what information is on the website and can access it.
-Meeting a minimum contrast ratio between text and background elements is one of the success criteria.
+Meeting a minimum contrast ratio between text and background elements is one of our success criteria.

 Accessible outline and focus example

 Users can operate the website navigation and interface.
-Navigating by only keyboard input is one of the success criteria.
+Navigating by only keyboard input is one of our success criteria.

 Accessible form with examples of form labels

 Users understand the website’s interface.
-Providing visible labels for form fields is one of the success criteria.
+Providing visible labels for form fields is one of our success criteria.

 Accessible increased size of text example

 The website works with user agents, such as browsers and assistive technologies.
-Well written HTML is one of the success criteria.
+Well written HTML is one of our success criteria.

 Other Considerations